wiley-porg/Python-Practice/README.md

-# PythonPractice
+# Python Practice Repository

-This is a hub for personal use in learning Python.
+This is a hub for my personal use in learning Python.

-That includes all of my progress in understanding Classes and Object Oriented Programming.
+##Progress
+Object-Oriented Programming - big fun.